 Having a common reference phase/time clock is not enough to avoid interference between networks.
 Since TDD allows flexibility in the frame length and uplink/downlink ratio, it is necessary to properly align UL/DL switching points so that the last transmitter stops before the first receiver starts, taking into account the propagation delay (frame structure do not need to be exactly identical provided this condition is met).
 In TDD networks, the frame configuration (i.e. frame length and uplink/downlink ratio) can be set as software parameters.
 Therefore cross-operator synchronisation implies agreeing on proper common parameters.

 It should be noted that agreement on a common frame structure decreases the flexibility of TDD (e.g. with respect to the choice of the ratio), maybe leading to some suboptimal parameters at the individual level for each operator.
-However synchronisation also allows saving some spectrum that would otherwise have to be used in restricted blocks or guard bands, and also makes it unnecessary to implement additional filtering.
-Therefore the benefits and drawbacks of synchronisation have to be balanced taking into account the waste of spectrum and extra filtering costs in the case of unsynchronised networks.
+However synchronised operation also allows saving some spectrum that would otherwise have to be used in restricted blocks or guard bands, and also makes it unnecessary to implement additional filtering.
+Therefore the benefits and drawbacks of synchronised operation have to be balanced taking into account the waste of spectrum and extra filtering costs in the case of unsynchronised networks.
 Also, the common TDD ratio is not restricted to 50:50 but may be a compromise between the needs of the various involved operators, which may be updated later in time.

 Cross-technology network synchronisation